Hip Labral Tears

 Pronounced: Hip Lay-bral Tears

 by Patricia Griffin Kellicker, BSN

-A hip labral tear is an injury to the cartilage inside the hip joint.
+A hip labral tear is an injury to the soft elastic tissue around the hip joint called the labrum.
 The hip joint is made of a ball and socket.
 The ball is the end of the thigh bone, also called the femur.
 This ball fits into the bowl-shaped socket in the pelvic bone, also called the acetabulum.
 Cartilage lines the socket to keep movement smooth and the joint cushioned.
-When the cartilage tears, it is called a hip labral tear.
+The labrum helps to hold the ball of your femur in place.
+When the this tears, it is called a hip labral tear.

 Risk Factors TOP

 Factors that can increase your chances of getting a hip labral tear include:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 You will likely be referred to a specialist.
 An orthopedic surgeon focuses on bones and joints.

 Images may need to be taken of your hip.
 This can be done with:

 An anesthetic may be injected to help diagnose this condition.
 If the pain gets better with the injection, the problem is in the joint which could be a labral tear.